otvam/scatter_simplify_matlab/README.md

 * the invisible points are removed

 In other words, this algorithm work as a virtual graphic buffer.
-The plot is precompute and invisible elements are deleted.
+The plot is precomputed and invisible elements are deleted.

 This algorithm (o(n) complexity) features several advantages:
 * no need to compute the distance between all the points